I have decided to write this article for two reasons.

 AL TOMKO LINKS

-Terrance R. Machalek Sr. is a long-time Winnipeg photographer, contributor to countless wrestling magazines, and was the publisher of the Canadian Championship Wrestling newsletter.
+Terrance R. Machalek Sr. was a long-time Winnipeg photographer, contributor to countless wrestling magazines, and was the publisher of the Canadian Championship Wrestling newsletter.
+He died in March 2023: Terry Machalek was a champion of Canadian wrestling writing and photography.